christo/clonewatch/README.md

 ## Known Bugs

-* [ ] There is a potential race condition which basically never happens for me so I haven't bothered to fix it.
+* [ ] There is a potential race condition which never happens for me so I haven't bothered to fix it.